Teams, tales and tips – a guide to the local game

-Satirised by Chaucer, namechecked by Shakespeare and described by Dickens, the Suffolk county town of Ipswich is represented by a suitably old-school football club.
+Satirised by Chaucer, namechecked by Shakespeare and described by Dickens, the Suffolk county town of Ipswich has traditionally been represented by a suitably old-school football club.

 Ipswich Town won their only major honours to date – a league title, an FA Cup and a European trophy – under two gentleman managers, Sir Alf Ramsey and Sir Bobby Robson, one later a World Cup winner with England, the other a semi-finalist.

-This old boy approach hasn’t always found favour in grittier industrial hubs of age-old football lore.
-As the punk bard of Manchester, Mark E Smith, famously put it: ‘You can’t get into the England team unless you’re a prefect or you’ve played for Ipswich’.
+Back in the day, the old-school tie approach prevalent here didn’t particularly find favour in grittier industrial hubs of age-old football lore.
+As the punk bard of Manchester, Mark E Smith, famously put it: ‘You can’t captain the England team unless you’re a prefect or you’ve played for Ipswich’.

 Founded, indeed, by former pupils of Ipswich School, who had learned the game while private boarders at Charterhouse, the club elected as first president local MP and erstwhile Chargé d’Affaires in Baden-Baden: Thomas Cobbold.

 The Cobbold dynasty had run the local namesake brewery since the 1700s and would oversee this new sporting venture along similar lines, passing power from generation to generation – from Thomas to Nathanael Fromanteel Cobbold to John Dupuis Cobbold, and so on – and always with a free-flowing drinks cabinet in the boardroom.

 In 1936, John ‘Captain Ivan’ Murray Cobbold, successor to Herbert Jervis-White-Jervis, met Arsenal chairman Sir Samuel Hill-Wood while out shooting with King George VI at Sandringham.
 Invited to Highbury, Captain Ivan Cobbold was inspired to transform his eminently amateur club into a professional one.